gconstantian/BENG183_final/Cytoscape.md

 Cytoscape can also be adjusted to display data for non-biological fields.
 For example, with sociology, we can display group interactions and relationships.

+### Wine and Cheese
+Picture here.
+An intriguing example of a map is this [wine and cheese map](http://www.wineandcheesemap.com/).
+The red nodes represent red wines, the white nodes represent white wines, and the yellow nodes represent cheese types.

+So the map shows all the different connections, or pairings, that go well together.
+It is also interactive, zooming in to feature all the connections when you pick a node of interest.
+It also displays more information on the node and provides a link to more information.
+This map is a testament to the variety of data that can be visualized with Cytoscape.

 * * *

 ## Example - Proteomic data with StringApp